redbear/STM32-Arduino/README.md

 Step 3:

+From the menu, Tools > Board, select "Boards Manager" and install the RedBear Duo to the IDE.

+Step 4:

 From the menu, Tools > Board, select RedBear Duo under RedBear IoT Boards.

-Step 4:
+Step 5:

 Select the Port under Tools menu.

-Step 5:
+Step 6:

 From the menu, File > Examples, select the example "Duo Blink" and upload to the board.

-Step 6:
+Step 7:

 The LED on the board is blinking.